BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 the current instruction in all stage (and of course, it will be a different instruction in all stage).

+Before we take a look at the Fetch state, I *highly* recommend to be super strict with the names of the registers and the signals: with a pipeline architectures, many things have the same name, and if they are not properly named, there is a high risk of confusing everything !

 ### Fetch

 Let us see what the `F`etch stage looks like: